amarillion/allegro-shader-toy/README.md

 In your scene file, you can define four different objects:
   * Filled rectangles, with x, y, w, h and fill properties.
   * Bitmaps, with a src property.
-  * Shaders, with fragSrc, vertSrc, and shader
+  * Shaders, with fragSrc, vertSrc, and shaderConfig.
+    Through the shaderConfig you can pass float, int and texture uniform variables to your shader program.

 These scene objects can be nested, so they form a _scene graph_.